The best metal detectors for gold at any budget

 Best for difficult finds: Garrett Goldmaster 24k

-Garrett Goldmaster 24k
+Garrett Goldmaster 24k on a plain white background.

 Specs